Shraymonks/unmonitorr/README.md

 ### Jellyfin-specific behavior

 - In Jellyfin, media is unmonitored only if it is fully played
+- The server is listening on /jellyfin route
 - The default port for Jellyfin webhooks is 9898 (configurable via `JELLYFIN_PORT`)
 - `JELLYFIN_ACCOUNTS` works similarly to `PLEX_ACCOUNTS`, allowing you to specify which users' events should trigger unmonitoring
+- example of endpoint to use in jellyfin webhook http://unmonitorr:9898/jellyfin

 ### Supported Jellyfin Events